Content Reviewed by AEDIT Medical Advisory Board

 How much does laser hair removal cost across the United States?

 It’s all about your location!
 In case we haven’t spent enough time on this, location is a major factor in the overall cost of all cosmetic procedures.
-As stated above, the 2019 ASPS Report shows 72 percent of all laser hair removals occurred on the coasts.
+As stated above, the 2020 ASPS Report shows a large percentage of all laser hair removals occurred on the coasts.
 More procedures equals higher costs.

 The table below breaks down per session hair removal costs in major cities across the US.